decidim/decidim/decidim-dev/lib/decidim/dev/assets/participatory_text.md

 - consensus by enhanced majority: when a, b, c and also d appear in the creation.
 - consensus by absolute majority: when x, y and z appear in the creation.
 - consensus by imposing whatever the organization wants: to be used at will.
-- consensus by ignoring whatever resulted from the previous consensus: to be used when organization don't like the results of another consensus system.
+- consensus by ignoring whatever resulted from the previous consensus: to be used when organization do not like the results of another consensus system.

 It must be taken into account that using "consensus by ignoring whatever resulted from the previous consensus" will grant participants the right to produce a revolution and annihilate the organization.